molejar/pyEnum/README.md

     class TestEnum(Enum):

-        # item with no description
+        # attribute with no description, the name will be 'FIRST_ITEM' and empty string as description
         FIRST_ITEM  = 1

-        # item with description
+        # attribute with description
         SECOND_ITEM = (2, 'Description for second item')

-        # item with description and custom string name
+        # attribute with description and custom string name
         THIRD_ITEM  = (3, 'third', 'Description for third item')

-        # item with custom string name (the description must be specified as empty string)
+        # attribute with custom string name (the description must be specified as empty string)
         FOURTH_ITEM = (4, 'fourth', '')

-    # Usage of extended features
+    # Check if exist attribute with specific value
     print(TestEnum.is_valid(1))       # True
+    print(TestEnum.is_valid(8))       # False

+    # Check if exist attribute with specific name
     print(TestEnum.is_valid('first')) # False
     print(TestEnum.is_valid('third')) # True

+    # Get attribute description (as parameter use attribute name or value)
     print(TestEnum.desc(1))           # ''
     print(TestEnum.desc(2))           # 'Description for second item'
     print(TestEnum.desc('third'))     # 'Description for third item'